Nobody should have to live with the fear and anxiety that racism can cause.

 • Reporting the incident anonymously.
 You can report online to crime stoppers or call 0800 555 111

 • University procedure.
-If you choose to make a formal complaint to the University about a student or staff member there are procedures that set out the steps you will need to follow.
+If you choose to make a formal complaint to the University about a student or employee there are procedures that set out the steps you will need to follow.

 Back